 This chair also offers top notch comfort and the armrests, unlike many other office chairs, can be easily manipulated to accommodate almost any seating style or position.
 Moreover, the back of the chair, called 3D Liveback, automatically adjusts to your spine and mimics the natural motion of the body.
 And it also features the furthest recline of any office chair, all without losing its footing.

 If you’re thinking about getting this chair, make sure to check out the color choices, the stool version (in case you sit a high desk), and the two back types.
-You may also need the best memory foam seat cushions that feature ergonomic designs, lumbar support, pain relief, durability, and breathability too.
+You may also need a memory foam seat cushions that features ergonomic designs, lumbar support, pain relief, durability, and breathability too.

 WHY WE LIKE IT: Tried and true chair design provides support and comfort.
 Billed as Steelcase’s number one selling chair, you’d be a fool to not consider this office chair during your hunt for sitting bliss.
 That’s why we rated it our best home office chair.